anchoranalysis/anchoranalysis.github.io/pages/user_guide/user_guide_examples_anonymizing_sampling.md

 - **temporarily**, testing a command before running it on the entire set of inputs.
 - **permanently**, extracting a subset into another directory.
-- **permanently with anonymization** - so that the filenames lose identifying information.
+- **permanently with anonymization** - like above, but the filenames lose identifying information.

 Anchor provides a series of [input command options](/user_guide_command_line.html#input-options), that can be combined to achieve this for many tasks.